 The Common Purpose

-This mission calls for respect of our individual rights to self-determination: the right of all people to make their own personal health care choices in their healing process.
-In order to have that right in the fullest sense of the word, we believe that people must have access to the broadest range of health care options, practitioners, treatments, and truthful information.
+NHFC’s mission calls for respect of our individual rights to self-determination: the right of all people to make their own personal health care choices in their healing process.
+In order to have that right in the fullest sense of the word, we believe that people must have access to the broadest range of health options, practitioners, treatments, environments, and truthful information.

-For over a decade, NHFC’s Cofounder and Executive Director Diane Miller, J.D., has worked to defend consumer options in health care.
+For over two decades, NHFC’s Cofounder and Director of Law and Public Policy, Diane Miller, J.D., has worked to promote consumer options in health care.
 As co-counsel in State v.
 Saunders, Miller defended a farmer selling colostrum to persons that were sick.
 The case turned on whether an unlicensed practitioner could practice healing without a medical license.
 Charges were dismissed after two hung juries.
 An avid health freedom advocate and founding member of Minnesota health freedom organizations, Miller successfully helped draft and lobby to passage the groundbreaking Minnesota Complementary and Alternative Health Care Freedom of Access Act of 2000.

-On a daily basis, health freedom advocates will be able to contact and speak with NHFC staff directly, or go to NHFC’s Web site for up-to-date information on state and national health freedom issues.
-They will be able to view important documents and purchase important health freedom materials, books, tapes, and videos.
-Individuals will learn where they can attend public speaking meetings or longer conferences on special health freedom topics.
-Individuals involved in legislative actions may be interested in viewing new models of legislation drafted by NHFC program staff or requesting program staff to give a technical presentation to a particular group.
-NHFC members will receive benefits including a regular health freedom newsletter.
+On a daily basis, health freedom advocates will be able to contact and speak with NHFC staff directly, or go to NHFC’s Website for up-to-date information on state and national health freedom issues.
+They will be able to view important documents and important health freedom materials, tapes, and videos.
+Individuals involved in legislative actions may be interested in viewing Advocacy Resources drafted by NHFC program staff or requesting program staff to give a technical presentation to a particular group.

 The National Health Freedom Coalition is committed to assisting the public in protecting its constitutional rights.
-NHFC will create a presence that will live into the future.
-It will hold the vision and encourage us to work together to keep the voice of health freedom alive in our country.
+NHFC helps hold the vision of health freedom and encourages us to work together to keep the voice of health freedom alive in our country.